 This reduces the risk of disruption to your supply chain if there are supply issues in a particular country.
 And if the disruption is more widespread and you can’t source your goods from overseas at all, the local supplier can quickly step in (even if they are slightly more expensive overall).
 As a result, you won’t lose sales.
 That local supplier can also be a useful backup if demand surges and you need products quickly.

-In the same way, spreading your risk across multiple financiers makes good sense.
-If you currently use traditional financing, look at diversifying it with more flexible finance options, like ours.
+In the same way, spreading your risk across multiple financiers can often make good sense.
+If you currently use traditional financing only, look at diversifying it with more flexible finance options, like ours.

 Octet’s range of products can:

 - give you faster access to your receivables funds

 - provide access to more capital to fund your growth opportunities

 - accelerate your cash flow so you can reinvest it into producing more saleable goods

 Supply chain management is a complex beast.
 Finding ways to use technology to improve your supply chain management efficiency is key.

 It pays to invest in streamlining your processes, both internally and externally.
 One way to do this is by integrating all your supply chain process documentation into one system.
 Octet’s market-leading supply chain platform lets you move your business towards a paperless system.